sngular/kloadgen/docs/about.md

 - Generate key values.
 You can also define keys that match your structure while improving your cluster performance.
 - Dependency-free.
 You don't need external libraries and there are no other dependencies; the plugin automatically embeds the latest supported version of Kafka libraries.
 - AVRO, JSON Schema and PROTOBUF.
 This plugin supports these three structures.
 - Arrays and maps.
-KLoadgen generates messages both from basic data types and from complex structures, such as arrays or maps.
+KLoadGen generates messages both from basic data types and from complex structures, such as arrays or maps.

 ## Product roadmap